mhalitk/salep/README.md

 # Events

-salep has events to help you take action while test continues working.
+salep has some events helping you take actions while test continues running.

 ```javascript
 salep.on('fail', function(testCase) {